 6. Cheese sauce time: Remove sauce from heat and stir in shredded cheese one handful at a time.
 When all the cheese has been incorporated, pour the cheese sauce into the soup and stir until everything is well mixed.

 7. Finish the soup: Stir in the cooked bacon and add pepper.
 Taste, and add salt and more pepper if needed.
-Serve topped with additional cheese if desired, and enjoy!
+Serve topped with additional cheese if desired, and a side of 20-minute cream biscuits, and enjoy!

 This soup uses the same base as my other potato soup recipes, so you can mix and match ingredients as you’d like.